ahshawky/blender-osm/individual_trees.md

 Create a _TreeRenderer_ class (probaly derived from _renderer.Renderer_ class) resposible for loading or reusing the Blender mesh for a tree and placing it in the Blender scene.
 The class should have the method _renderNode(self, node, osm)_ to render a single tree and the method _renderLineString(self, rel, osm)_ to render a row tree.
 Them method _renderLineString(self, rel, osm)_ calls the method _renderNode(self, node, osm)_ to render each of row trees.
 Check if the methods _preRender(self, element, layerIndex=None)_ and _postRender(self, element, layerIndex=None)_ must be overriden in the class.

+Add the related code in _setup.py_.
+Create instaces of _TreeManager_ and _TreeRenderer_, functions for conditions and call _osm.addCondition(..)_ with them as attributes.

 Alternatives to consider how to place a tree model:
 * Direct placement (reuse the mesh for a tree, keep the trees as separate Blender objects, apply some scale to achive random variation OR may be join all tree Blender object into the single Blender object)
 * Use Blender particles: create a proxy Blender mesh where each vertex corresponds to the position of a tree; then apply Blender particles to the proxy Blender object; in the Blender particles check how to achive random variation